bmndc/nokia-leo/README.md

 </table>
 </details>

 *Source code [provided by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in `leo-v20` branch of this repository.
-Note that it doesn't contain proprietary code from parties i.e. Qualcomm and cannot be used to compile an entire KaiOS build.*
+Note that it doesn't contain proprietary code from parties i.e. Qualcomm and thus cannot be used to compile an entire KaiOS build.*

 <img width="410" align="right" src="assets/nokia_6300_4G-emotional-Range.png">